House Oversight threatens Justice Department official with contempt for bucking subpoena

 Breaking News Emails

-The House Committee on Oversight and Reform threatened to hold a Justice Department official in contempt of Congress Thursday after the agency refused to comply with a subpoena seeking testimony and documents related to the 2020 census citizenship question.
+The House Committee on Oversight and Reform threatened Thursday to hold a Department of Justice official in contempt of Congress after the agency refused to comply with a subpoena seeking testimony and documents related to the 2020 census citizenship question.

 Gore, who was slated to testify Thursday, did not appear.
 The Justice Department did not immediately respond to a request for comment.